jmparikh/green-extension-poc/readme.md

       sudo python3 receiver.py --interfaceIdentifyFlag=0 --greenFlag=1
       ``` (`interfaceIdentifyFlag` set to 0, but `greenFlag` set to 1)
 - Example for this in action can be found here [response_pF0-gF1](#response_pF0-gF1)

+- Note: We could also use the "Res" field (instead of the "State" field) to use the Extended Echo Reply to to signal that the reply carries only the Environmental Information Object, without an Interface Identification Object.
+(This PoC uses the "State" field, but can also show off using the "Res" field, if needed)
 ---

 ## Notes